jambuur/APEDSK99/README.md

 - The top row pins are soldered to the PCB via a [suitable length of standard header](img/APEDSK99connsold.jpg).

 ... and 2) installing the memory IC.
-The initial APEDSK99 version used a slimline 8Kx8 RAM and little did I know that the 32Kx8 RAM would be slightly wider.
-I didn't want to go through a major PCB redesign so you have to make the RAM fit.
+The initial APEDSK99 version used a slimline 8Kx8 RAM and little did I know that the 32Kx8 RAM would be ever sol slightly wider.
+I decided against a major PCB redesign so you have to make the RAM fit.
 This is not that difficult: bend the pins at a slight angle under the chip and then bend the very end of the pins back straight (needlenose pliers).
 With your tongue at the right angle as EEVBLOG-Dave would say the IC will fit the smaller hole pattern and leave plenty pin material sticking through for soldering.

 The [Arduino shield sandwich](img/APEDSK99stack.jpg) (UNO - APEDSK99 - SD) is attached to the TI sideport.
 I suggest you use some sort of padding between the UNO and your desk etc to prevent the stack from flapping in the breeze.
 It shouldn't be too hard to fit the stack into a neat little jiffy case.

 Another thing to note is that the Arduino stackable headers seem to come in a long and a short version.
 The short version won't let the APEDSK99 shield fit properly on the Arduino UNO as it interferes with the USB (type B) and the power adapter connectors.
 Make sure you get the long version.

 ### *Possible Ethernet / SD shield modifcations*
 Depending on the version of the Ethernet / SD shield some changes may be necessary.
-SD card access uses D2 for Slave Select (SS) but for some reason this doesn't work reliably.
+My version uses D2 for SD card Slave Select (SS) and D10 for Ethernet SS.
+For some reason SD card access doesn't work reliably.
+Rather than changing the standard libraries I have:
-Rather than changing the standard libraries I have bent D2 inwards and soldered a short piece of wire to it.
-This piece of wire emds in a pin that will fit into Arduino D10(
-The original SD card shield (without Ethernet) used pin 10 for Slave Select (SS), but on the com
+- bent D10 inwards and soldered it to D2 -> Ethernet now used D2 for SS which works fine bent D10 inwards and soldered a short piece of wire to it.
+This piece of wire emds in a pin that will fit into Arduino D10( The original SD card shield (without Ethernet) used pin 10 for Slave Select (SS), but on the com

 ### *DOAD's*